Modulus/modulus.github.io-src/content/steps/notebook.md

 #*3.
 Checkout the second notebook - Kafka-spark-publisher.ipynb*
 ![publisher](/images/steps/notebook/publisher.png)
-Ther second notebook is adapted from the first, and has additional code for publishing back results to a Kafka topic from a stream.
+The second notebook is adapted from the first, and has additional code for publishing back results to a Kafka topic from a stream.
 Open the second notebook - *Kafka-spark-publisher.ipynb* - and follow the contained instructions.
 Remember you can check if the topic is being filled using kafkacat (*tip: the topic is called Twitter.processed*)

 #*4.
 Bonus tasks*